fastify/fastify-cli/README.md

 Finally there will be an `app.js` file, which is your entry point.
 It is a standard Fastify plugin and you will not need to add the `listen` method to run the server, just run it with one of the scripts above.

+### readme

+`fastify-cli` can also help with generating a concise and informative readme for your plugin.
+If no `package.json` was provided a new one is generated automatically.
+To use it:

+1. `cd yourplugin`
+2. `fastify readme <path-to-your-plugin-file>`

+Finally there will be a new `README.md` file, which provides internal informations about your plugin e.g:

+* Install instructions
+* Example usage
+* Plugin dependencies
+* Exposed decorators
+* Encapsulation semantic

 ### linting